arroiz/guidelines/README.md

 All **commits** should use a descriptive emoji to ilustrate your funcionality.

-The list bellow are using [this repository](https://gist.github.com/rxaviers/7360908)
+The list bellow is using [this repository](https://gist.github.com/rxaviers/7360908)

 | emoji         | code            | funcionality  |
 | :-----------: |:--------------- | :-------------|